Rui-UCL/Rui-UCL.github.io/_pages/about.md

   - /about.html
 ---

-Smart buildings and digital engineering
 ======
-UCL HomeUCL Institute for Environmental Design and EngineeringResearchSmart Buildings & Digital Engineering Smart buildings and digital engineering
-As new technologies and digitalisation transform the way we engage with the world, it has also lead to a revolution in the built environment and the rise of smart buildings and digital engineering.

 The recent revolution in digital technology and cyber-physical systems has the potential to reduce costs and overcome barriers to energy efficiency through advanced control and operation of building HVAC systems.
 Digitalisation has had a transformative impact in many areas.
 The Smart Buildings and Digital Engineering theme seeks to envisage how digitalisation changes how built assets are designed, constructed and operated.